Ohara Koson: Biography

 He was born Ohara Matao; it is thought that he started training in painting and design at the Ishikawa Prefecture Technical School in 1889-1893.
 He also studied painting with Suzuki Kason (1860–1919), although accounts differ on whether this happened during his school years or after he moved to Tokyo in the middle to late 1890s.
+In keeping with Japanese custom, on completing his training he changed his name from Matao to Koson, meaning "son of Kason", in recognition of his debt to his teacher.

+Around 1900 he taught at the Tokyo School of Fine Arts (Tokyo Bijutsu Gakkō), where he met Ernest Fenollosa, then a professor at Tokyo Imperial University, who would later, as curator of the Japanese art department at the Museum of Fine Arts, Boston, ask him to send numerous kachō-e prints to the United States.